bitcoin-dot-org/Bitcoin.org/_includes/guide_mining.md

 transactions from the network.
-Their mining software periodically polls `bitcoind` for new transactions using the `getblocktemplate` RPC, which provides the list of new transactions plus the public key to which the coinbase transaction should be sent.
+Their mining software periodically polls `bitcoind` for new transactions using the `getblocktemplate` RPC, which provides the list of new transactions plus the public key to which the generation transaction should be sent.

 ![Solo Bitcoin Mining](/img/dev/en-solo-mining-overview.svg)